agude/agude.github.io/_books/inversions.md

 through the lens of a reluctant game player in {{ c2 }}; telling the story backward and forward simultaneously in {{ c3 }}; with a heavy focus on the Minds in {{ c5 }}; and now from a low-tech perspective with intertwined narratives in {{ this_book }}.
-Each novel brings something fresh to the series while expanding our understanding of the Culture.
+With the way each novel brings something fresh to the series while expanding our understanding of the Culture, {{ the_author }} is quickly becoming my favorite.
 I can't wait to see what he does in {{ c7 }}.